Spacecraft2

 Logo

-Overview: NASA's Lunar Trailblazer targets one of the most surprising discoveries of the decade: water on the Moon.
-As a NASA SIMPLEx (Small Innovative Missions for Planetary Exploration) program mission selection, Lunar Trailblazer achieves critical advancements for science as a lower-budget, ride-along mission.
-Science objectives include studying the form, abundance, and distribution of water on the Moon, as well as the lunar water cycle.
-Lunar Trailblazer is scheduled to launch in 2024.
+Overview: NASA's Lunar Trailblazer targeted one of the most surprising discoveries of the decade: water on the Moon.
+As a NASA SIMPLEx (Small Innovative Missions for Planetary Exploration) program mission selection, Lunar Trailblazer aimed for critical advancements for science as a lower-budget, ride-along mission.
+Science objectives included studying the form, abundance, and distribution of water on the Moon, as well as the lunar water cycle.
+NASA’s Lunar Trailblazer ended its mission to the Moon on July 31, 2025.
+Despite extensive efforts, mission operators were unable to establish two-way communications after losing contact with the spacecraft the day following its Feb.
+26 launch.
+The mission PI was Bethany Ehlmann (Caltech).

-IPAC is leading the Mission Operation System effort for Lunar Trailblazer.
-This includes planning, scheduling, and sequencing of all science, instrument, and spacecraft activities for LTB during the nominal mission.
+IPAC led the Mission Operation System effort for Lunar Trailblazer.
+This included planning, scheduling, and sequencing of all science, instrument, and spacecraft activities for LTB during the nominal mission.

-The MOS includes personnel from IPAC and JPL and also students from Caltech and Pasadena City College.
-IPAC is also providing facilities in support of Mission Operations for LTB.
+The MOS included personnel from IPAC and JPL and also students from Caltech and Pasadena City College.
+IPAC also provided facilities in support of Mission Operations for LTB.

-Science data processing will be done in the Bruce Murray Laboratory for Planetary Visualization at Caltech.
+Science data processing was to be done in the Bruce Murray Laboratory for Planetary Visualization at Caltech.